 Places are offered by interview depending on your predicted grades and a good reference from your current tutor.

-5 GCSE's grade 9 - 4 including English language, mathematics, and preferably science or completion of the T Level Transition Programme and a grade 9 - 4 in English language, mathematics and preferably science.
+5 GCSEs grade 9 - 4 including English language, mathematics and preferably Science or completion of a relevant Level 2 qualification and a grade 9 - 4 in English language, mathematics and preferably Science.

 You must be aged between 16 and 19 to enrol on this course.